 Instructions

-• OPTIONAL: In a large pitcher with a lid (or two large jars with lids – this will make about 56 oz of liquid total) add rum, cinnamon sticks, and optional raisins (if using).
-Let sit for at least 1 hour, or up to a week.
+- OPTIONAL: In a large pitcher with a lid (or two large jars with lids – this will make about 56 oz of liquid total) add rum, cinnamon sticks, and optional raisins (if using).
+Let soak for at least 24 hours, or up to a week.
 (This will add an extra depth of flavor to your coquito.)

-• Chill for at least 4 hours before serving to allow flavors to meld and coquito to thicken.
-(The coconut cream will thicken as it chills.)
+- Pour mixture into the bottle of rum and shake well to combine.
+Chill for at least 4 hours before serving to allow flavors to meld and for the coquito to thicken.
+The coconut cream will help it thicken as it chills.

-• Store in airtight container in refrigerator for up 6 weeks.
-Shake vigorously each time before serving!
+- Store in airtight container in refrigerator for up 6 weeks.ย Shake vigorously each time before serving and enjoy!
+Wepa!

 Video